Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Content ###

-The text of this blog was written by me.
+The text for section 'Editorial Team' on 'About' was copied from the editors' respective home/institutional websites and partly also provided by James and Chris.
+All other text of this blog was written by me.

 ### Media ###